 Types of fire risk

-The majority of work based fires today are due to faulty electrical appliances.
+The majority of workplace fires today are due to faulty electrical appliances.
 Proactive measures would include good housekeeping, such as having all appliances PAT tested to make sure they are functioning correctly.

 It is important to note that residential care homes are exempt from the UK smoke-free legislation.
 Care providers may offer designated indoor smoking rooms and/or bedrooms where residents live on site.
 Therefore, considerations in any fire safety plan need to include areas where smoking takes place.
 This includes the safe disposal of cigarette butts and related materials.